thomasekdahlN/wealthprognosis-app/README.md

 * salary

 ### On the wishlist:
-- skatt på inntekt
-- potential - riktig algoritme
-- FIRE beløp - riktige algoritmer.
+- FIRE beløp -Rule/transfer må telle som innskudd.
-- Vise akkumulert cashflow igjen (og beregne den riktig),
-- Vise eiendomsskatt i kroner og % av verdi
-- Support for eiendomsskatt
+- Eiendomsskatt algoritme og oppsett.
+(Visning er ok nå)
 - Beregne skatt på realisasjon av asset (ved transfer og pr år)
 - transferAmount må kunne registreres+/-.(for å gjennomføre neste punkt)
 - overføre % beløp fra cashflow til asset og reberegne asset (refactoring til income/expence/asset metoder for beregning med år som input)
 - ekstra nedbetaling på lån (men ikke forkorte lån)
 - Support for skjermingsfradrag
-- F.I.R.E - Use up percentage of partly sellable assets from wishPensionYear to DeathYear
+- F.I.R.E - Use up 4% of partly sellable assets from wishPensionYear to DeathYear to see how it handles.

-- F.I.R.E Sparerate
+#### Not a priority, but have been thinking of it.
+- Gjøre beregningene pr år så asset, ikke asset pr år som nå (da vil ikke verdiøkning o.l være med) (BIG REFACTORING - but cod is prepared for it)-
 - Klassifisere F.I.R.E oppnåelse pr år

-Gjøre beregningene pr år så asset, ikke asset pr år som nå (da vil ikke verdiøkning o.l være med) (BIG REFACTORING - but cod is prepared for it)

-#### Not a priority, but have been thinking of it.
 - Showing all values compared to KPI index (relative value) and how we perform compared to kpi
 - Tax configuration pr year and countries (support for more than norwegian tax regime)
 - Refactoring and cleanup of code